Staying Safe In The Surf

 A surf safety guide to a beginner surfer, swimmer, snorkeler or any other water-sport enthusiast.

-Whether you have lived right by the sea your whole life or coming from inland territories – It is crucial for everyone to know how to act around the water.
+Whether you have lived right by the sea your whole life or coming from inland territories – Everyone must know how to act around the water.
 Surf safety should be taught to others around you as well.

 There are different physical and gravitational rules in the water that most of us are eager to forget.
 So, to learn how to stay safe in the water and the surf, I’ve created this article with a bunch of crucial guidelines that everyone should follow!